ilri/csv-metadata-quality/README.md

 - Validate dates, ISSNs, ISBNs, and multi-value separators ("||")
 - Validate languages against ISO 639-2 and ISO 639-3
-- Validate subjects against the AGROVOC REST API
+- Validate subjects against the AGROVOC REST API (see the `--agrovoc-fields` option)
 - Fix leading, trailing, and excessive (ie, more than one) whitespace
 - Fix invalid multi-value separators (`|`) using `--unsafe-fixes`
 - Fix problematic newlines (line feeds) using `--unsafe-fixes`